zer0cache/matic-docs/docs/develop/hardhat.md

 - Go to hardhat.config.js
 - Update the hardhat-config with matic-network-crendentials.
-- create .secret file in the root to store your private key
+- create .env file in the root to store your private key

 ```js
 require("@nomiclabs/hardhat-ethers");